brave/brave-core/browser/ui/views/brave_ads/overview.md

-# Ad Notifications Overview
+# Notification Ads Overview

-This document is an overview of ad notification popup concepts, terminology, and architecture.
-The target audience is engineers using or working on ad notifications.
+This document is an overview of notification ad popup concepts, terminology, and architecture.
+The target audience is engineers using or working on notification ads.

 For more details about the Chromium UI Platform, see [overview.md].

-## Ad Notification Popup Views
+## Notification Ad Popup

-**AdNotificationPopupView** is responsible for the display of ad notifications and informing **AdNotificationDelegate** listeners of **AdNotificationPopupView** events.
+**NotificationAdPopup** is responsible for the display of notification ads and informing **NotificationAdDelegate** listeners of **NotificationAdPopup** events.

-**AdNotificationPopupView** needs an underlying canvas to paint onto.
-This is provided by adding **AdNotificationView** to a **views::widget**.
+**NotificationAdPopup** needs an underlying canvas to paint onto.
+This is provided by adding **NotificationAdView** to a **views::Widget**.

-## Ad Notification View Factory
+## Notification Ad View Factory

-**AdNotificationViewFactory** is responsible for creating different types of ad notifications. i.e., see [text_ad_notification_view.h](./text_ad_notification_view.h).
+**NotificationAdViewFactory** is responsible for creating different types of notification ads. i.e., see [text_notification_ad_view.h](./text_notification_ad_view.h).

-## Text Ad Notification View
+## Text Notification Ad View

-**TextAdNotificationView** is a subclass of **AdNotificationView** that lays out and renders a text ad notification with a solid background, control buttons, title and body text
+**TextNotificationAdView** is a subclass of **NotificationAdView** that lays out and renders a text notification ad with a solid background, control buttons, title and body text

-## Ad Notification View
+## Notification Ad View

-**AdNotificationView** is a base class for layout, rendering and mouse events of ad notifications.
+**NotificationAdView** is a base class for layout, rendering and mouse events of notification ads.

-Different **AdNotificationView** subclasses are responsible for implementing their own design. i.e, see [text_ad_notification_view.h](./text_ad_notification_view.h).
+Different **NotificationAdView** subclasses are responsible for implementing their own design. i.e, see [text_notification_ad_view.h](./text_ad_notification_view.h).

-## Ad Notification Background Painter
+## Notification Ad Background Painter

-**AdNotificationBackgroundPainter** is responsible for drawing a solid background below any other part of the **AdNotificationView** with rounded corners on macOS and Linux.
+**NotificationAdBackgroundPainter** is responsible for drawing a solid background below any other part of the **NotificationAdView** with rounded corners on macOS and Linux.

-## Ad Notification Header View
+## Notification Ad Header View

-**AdNotificationHeaderView** is responsible for the layout and rendering of the header which includes the title text.
+**NotificationAdHeaderView** is responsible for the layout and rendering of the header which includes the title text.

-## Ad Notification Control Buttons View
+## Notification Ad Control Buttons View

-**AdNotificationControlButtonsView** is responsible for the layout and rendering of the control buttons comprising of a BAT logo and close button.
+**NotificationAdControlButtonsView** is responsible for the layout and rendering of the control buttons comprising of a BAT logo and close button.

 ## Overall structure looks like this

 <pre>
 ┌──────────────────────────────────────────────────────────────────┐
-│AdNotificationPopup                                               │
+│NotificationAdPopup                                               │
 │ ┌──────────────────────────────────────────────────────────────┐ │
-│ │AdNotificationView                                            │ │
+│ │NotificationAdView                                            │ │
 │ │ ┌──────────────────────────────────────────────────────────┐ │ │
-│ │ │AdNotificationBackgroundPainter                           │ │ │
+│ │ │NotificationAdBackgroundPainter                           │ │ │
 │ │ │ ┌────────────────────────┐┌────────────────────────────┐ │ │ │
-│ │ │ │AdNotificationHeaderView││AdNotificationControlButtons│ │ │ │
+│ │ │ │NotificationAdHeaderView││NotificationAdControlButtons│ │ │ │
 │ │ │ └────────────────────────┘└────────────────────────────┘ │ │ │
 │ │ │ ┌──────────────────────────────────────────────────────┐ │ │ │
 │ │ │ │                                                      │ │ │ │